Gerben-W/rsyslog/README.md

 # Filebeat

-Docker from the original ubuntu 20.04 docker including filebeat
+Docker from the original alpine 3.18 docker with rsyslog added